Hamburger

 Kuwait

-In order to legally work and reside in Kuwait, all employees except Gulf Cooperation Council (GCC) and Kuwaiti nationals, who require a work permit only, are required to have a residence visa and work permit under the sponsorship of their employer, which must have an entity established in Kuwait.
+In order to legally work and reside in Kuwait, all employees except GCC and Kuwaiti nationals, who require a work permit only, are required to have a residence visa and work permit under the sponsorship of their employer, which must have an entity established in Kuwait.
 Non-working married women may also be sponsored for their residence visas by their husbands.

 Where an employee is only required to work in Kuwait for a short period of time, short-term or temporary employment visas are available as an exception, but at a higher fee.
 However, there are alternative permits and visas that may be applied for, including business visit visas.